May 18, 2017 - June 4, 2017

 Curated by Nicky Paraiso

 Now in its 12th season, La MaMa Moves! dance festival is taking place in all La MaMa venues.
 This wide range of dance programming supports La MaMa’s commitment to presenting diverse performance styles that challenge audience’s perception of dance and reflects La MaMa’s longstanding mission to present performance that transcends politics and unifies cultures.
+Read a letter addressed by Nicky Paraiso on the La MaMa Blog.

 Photo Company SBB photo by Sally Cohn